HaoZeke/pyQtNumSim/README.md

 - Check Secant
 - Add Max Iterations for secant
 - Hide and enable UI elements per method
+- Use Naive Gauss Elimination Again

 ## Methods Covered
 The methods (modules) are: